Richmond Main Street Station: History

 In 1970, Main Street Station and its trainshed, one of the last surviving trainsheds of its type in the nation, were added to the National Register of Historic Places.
 In 1976 it was designated a National Historic Landmark.

 Amtrak took over most intercity passenger train service in the United States on May 1, 1971, including trains to Main Street Station.
 In 1972, Hurricane Agnes caused the James River to flood the station.
 The damage was so severe that in 1975, Amtrak moved its Richmond stops to Richmond Staples Mill Road, a much smaller suburban station in Henrico County, five miles north of downtown.
 To make matters worse, the station was damaged by fires in 1976 and 1983.

+Following a 1983 fire, Main Street Station was renovated and reopened as a shopping mall in 1985.
+The mall closed in 1986, after which the state of Virginia converted the building into office space.

 Service restoration

 Main Street Station reopened to Amtrak service on December 18, 2003, following renovations.

 In 2018, the station became a stop on the GRTC Bus Rapid Transit's Broad and Main Street Line.
 There are also plans for Main Street Station to become an intermodal station with Richmond's city bus services operated by GRTC, a public service company owned jointly by the City of Richmond and Chesterfield County.

 Local officials hoped to increase the number of trains stopping at Main Street Station by extending services that otherwise terminate at Staples Mill station in suburban Henrico County.
 The completion of a bypass around Acca Yard in March 2019 was a step in this direction, although the first additional service that it enabled—a second Northeast Regional round trip to Norfolk—did not serve Main Street Station.

 On September 27, 2021, two Amtrak trains—one northbound in the morning and the other southbound in the evening—were extended from Staples Mill to Main Street Station as the first part of Virginia's multi-billion dollar rail expansion program.

+Main Street Station is also the location of the downtown Richmond stops for two routes of the Virginia Breeze intercity bus service.
+One route, the Capital Connector, links Richmond with Danville, Martinsville, Farmville, and Washington, DC, while the other, the Tidewater Current, serves Virginia Beach, Norfolk, Newport News, Williamsburg, Richmond International Airport, Charlottesville, and Staunton.

 Proposed future

+Main Street Station is located on the Southeast High Speed Rail Corridor (SEHSR).
 The 2017 Draft Environmental Impact Report of the DC2RVA project recommended routing all trains that serve Staples Mill station through Main Street Station, while maintaining full service to Staples Mill.
 Other considered alternatives had involved closing one of the two stations, or replacing both with a single station at Boulevard or Broad Street.

-Main Street Station is located on the Southeast High Speed Rail Corridor (SEHSR), a passenger rail transportation project planned to connect with the existing high speed rail corridor from Boston, Massachusetts to Washington, D.C., known as the Northeast Corridor (served by Amtrak's Acela Express and Northeast Regional services and many commuter railroads) and extend similar high speed passenger rail services south through Richmond and Petersburg in Virginia through Raleigh and Charlotte in North Carolina.
-Since first established in 1992, the U.S. Department of Transportation (USDOT) has since extended the corridor to Atlanta and Macon, Georgia; Columbia, South Carolina; Jacksonville, Florida; and Birmingham, Alabama.
+The Virginia Passenger Rail Authority plans to build a layover facility in Fulton Yard, southeast of downtown Richmond, for trains that terminate at Main Street.
+The project received a $25 million federal grant in July 2026.